unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 so many in this round.
 Our friends over at [Blu3 DAO](https://www.blu3dao.com/) continue to do such impressive work educating, preparing and sponsoring hackers in the web3 space.
-The community seems to agree with our take on the work they do with hundreds of supporters and thousands of dollars in community support they were able to raise close to $60k this round with matching funds and we couldn't be happier to see that happen for them!
+The community seems to agree with our take on the work they do, with hundreds of supporters and thousands of dollars in community support.
+They were able to raise close to $60k this round with matching funds and we couldn't be happier to see that happen for them!
 [End Domestic Violence](https://EndDomesticViolence.Art) is on a mission to create a powerful healing modality for domestic violence victims using art to process trauma and is building an art workshop platform on Unlock Protocol to